September 7, 1997: When 16-year-old Martina Hingis wins youngest Grand Slam final in Open Era history

 Although she had not turned 17 yet, Martina Hingis was the heavy favourite for the 1997 US Open.
 That year, she had become world No 1, claimed nine titles, triumphed at both the Australian Open and Wimbledon, and reached the final at Roland-Garros.
 Prior to the US Open, she had lost only two matches since the start of the year.
 At Flushing Meadows, she confirmed her domination on the tour, dropping an average of four games per match on her way to the final, where she was to face Venus Williams.

-Venus, who had turned 17 in June, was ranked No 66, and she was only attending the main draw of a major event for the third time in her life.
+Venus, who had turned 17 in June, was ranked No 66, and she was playing the main draw of a Grand Slam for only the third time in her life.
 With her revolutionary powerful groundstrokes and her tremendous serve, she upset world No 8 Amanda Coetzer in the third round (6-3, 6-4).
 In the semi-final, she saved two match points to defeat Irina Spirlea (7-6, 4-6, 7-6), in a match that created controversy as Spirlea purposely bumped into Williams at a changeover.
 Although the Romanian player blamed her opponent’s arrogance, Richard Williams accused her of racism, while Venus remained focused, not giving too much importance to this incident.

 In the past months, the Swiss Miss had defeated the American twice, each time in straight sets.
 Williams believed in her chances anyway: ”I’ve learned a lot of things in this Open,” she said, according to The New York Times . ”I’ve learned to put more balls in play, not to go for winners so prematurely, not to rush.
 Things are different.”

 In the first game, the first African-American woman to reach the US Open final since Althea Gibson in 1958 started strong, with two big serves, to lead 40-15.
 This would be her best attempt to win a game in the first set.
 In control, Hingis came back to break her serve and blank Williams, 6-0.
-Although the second set was far more disputed, there was little doubt all along about the eventual outcome.
-Venus’ main asset, her serve, proved itself too predictable and caused little damage to the Swiss, who returned the first serves from the baseline.
-Of the 58 serves Williams put in play, Hingis missed just eight returns, and, preventing Williams from dictating the game, she obliterating her power.
+Although the second set was a lot closer, there was little doubt all along about the eventual outcome.
+Venus’ main weapon, her serve, proved too predictable and caused little damage to the Swiss, who returned the first serves from the baseline.
+Of the 58 serves Williams put in play, Hingis missed just eight returns, and, preventing Williams from dictating the game, she obliterated her power.

 “You can’t allow her to make her game,” said the youngest No 1 in tennis history.
 “She has very powerful groundstrokes.
 If she’s going to let you run left-right all the time, especially her backhand is very dangerous.”